Slabserver/slabserver.github.io/docs/documentation/minecraft/chunkloaders.md

 ## Guidelines

 - **You must request approval from the staff team before using any chunkloaders.**
 - Chunkloader usage must be kept to a minimum, with no chunkloader arrays.
-Players are allowed a maximum of `(simdistance +1)/4` chunkloaders.
+Players are allowed a maximum of `(simdistance +1)/4` chunkloaders, rounded down.
     - For example, if the simulation distance is 8, players may have up to two chunkloaders.
 - Chunkloaders must be easily disabled, with clear instructions provided on how to disable them.
 - Chunkloaders should automatically turn off when no longer needed.